 If you’re considering moving to St George, Utah a common question among buyers is “what is the best school in St George?”.
-For families with school aged children, schools are extremely important.
+For families with school-aged children, schools are critical.
 There are school rating websites available, such as "Great Schools School Rating St George" and some buyers make decisions specifically based on these ratings.
 The purpose of this article is not to tell you “which school in St George is the best” but more of an informational guide to the different schools around the area.
-Personally, we have lived out here since 2006 and we have school aged children.
+We have lived out here since 2006, and we have school-aged children.
 I’ve personally been involved with (and children enrolled in) several schools around the area (private, charter, and public) so I do feel like I can speak from experience.

-Personally, I do appreciate the separate building which house the different levels.
-It’s common for people new to the area to wonder why we have an Intermediate AND a Middle School, but personally, I love it.
+I do appreciate the separate building which houses the different levels.
+It’s common for people new to the area to wonder why we have an Intermediate AND a Middle School, but I love it.
 I appreciate having students in similar age ranges grouped together.
 We do have a lot of students, so the schools are large.
-St George is continuing to build new schools to the districts to accommodate the growing population in an effort to achieve smaller sized classes.
+St George is continuing to build new schools to the districts to accommodate the growing population to achieve smaller sized classes.

 Public school are boundary guided.
 It’s difficult to purchase a home specifically because you want to live in the boundary of your school of choice.
 This is because the boundary can change over time, and you may have to switch schools.
-Many schools in the district will allow you to choose which school you want to go to, so even if you’re not within the boundary you may still be able to attend, however you’ll be on your own for transportation.
-Personally, I really like our public school system.
+Many schools in the district will allow you to choose which school you want to go to, so even if you’re not within the boundary you may still be able to attend.
+However, you’ll be on your own for transportation.
+I like our public school system.
 While it’s not perfect (what is?), they do have a lot to offer.
-Sports are popular, wood shop, ceramics, and a variety of other career related classes (such as sports medicine).
-Concurrent Enrollment allows your student to take classes in high school, while simultaneously earning college credits.
-It is possible to graduate high school with a college degree.
+Sports are popular, wood shop, ceramics, and a variety of other career-related classes (such as sports medicine).
+Concurrent Enrollment allows your student to take courses in high school, while simultaneously earning college credits.
+Graduating high school with a college degree is possible.

 Here is a link for test scores within our Washington County Utah School district test scores.

 With all of the opportunities in St George, it’s no wonder we’ve become such a destination for so many to want to call "home".
-Aside from our beautiful area, filled with amazing people, we have some wonderful education options too.
-If you’re ready to make a move….I’m ready to make it happen.
+Aside from our beautiful area, filled with amazing people, we have some fantastic education options too.
+If you’re ready to make a move….I’m prepared to make it happen.
 Contact Paula Smith today.